gdsestimating/vb6-install-recipe/README.md

 1. Open the Service Pack iso and extract the `Vs6sp6B.exe` file to this project directory on your machine
 2. Extract/Copy the vb6 cd1 iso to the same directory.
 Be sure it's named `en_vb6_ent_cd1.iso` or edit the `vb6setup.ps1` script to indicate a different filename.
+3. Edit the vb6setup.ps1 file and provide a valid vb6 product key on line 1.

 At the very least, you should run the script from a directory with the following files: